northeastern-adithya/cs5010-group/assignments/assignment7/README.md

 Citation: All images used in this project are original photographs taken by Khushee Vakil and Rida Sameer.

+*Update*
+- Testing image for assignment7 `res/dithering/sample_input.png` was taken from [dummyimage.com](https://dummyimage.com/)
+- Images `res/dithering/sample_input_dithered_50.png` and `res/dithering/sample_input_dithered_100.png` are results of dithering operation on `res/dithering/sample_input.png` with 50% and 100% split respectively which were generated using the Image Processing Application.

 ----------------------------------------------------------------------------------------------------
 Update: Notes on limitations of Implementation of Dithering
 ----------------------------------------------------------------------------------------------------